uberflip/interview-eng-i/README.md

 Note: The project comes configured with [axios](https://www.npmjs.com/package/axios) as a helpful HTTP client, as well as [React Responsive Carousel](https://www.npmjs.com/package/react-responsive-carousel) to handle the core carousel functionality.

-### 2. Extend `Carousel` props
-Add props to the `ImageCarousel` component that controls the `showThumbs` and `showIndicators` props on the `Carousel` child component.

-In your use of the `ImageCarousel` component for Task 1, make sure the thumbnails are not visible, but the indicators are visible.

-### 4. Add a loading indicator
-While waiting for the results from the image API to be returned and rendered, display a loading indicator.
-A spinner image can be found under the `public` directory.
-The spinner should be displayed at 100% of its size in the middle of the page.

 ## Frontend Task
 ### 1. Style the `ImageCarousel` component
 Using the mockup included in the root level of the project, position and size the `ImageCarousel` component on the page, with considerations for how responsive it is on smaller screen sizes.